JigsManzano12/Space-Impact-Game/README.md

    python SpaceImpact.py

 ## How to Play
-1.Use arrow keys to navigate the spaceship.**
+1.Use arrow keys to navigate the spaceship./n
-2.Use spacebar to shoot.**
+2.Use spacebar to shoot./n
 3.Defeat enemies and survive as long as possible to face the boss.